ANSANJAY/kernelPanicOOPsBug/12_bug/readme.md

-### 1. **Explain the Technical Concept**
+# 1. **Bug Test**

 In Linux device drivers, `BUG_ON` and `WARN_ON` are frequently used macros that help in debugging by printing diagnostic information when a certain condition is met.

-These are especially abundant in the drivers' folder, being used thousands of times.
+- These are especially abundant in the drivers' folder, being used thousands of times.

 - **BUG_ON(condition)**: This macro will cause a kernel oops if the condition is true, which will print the contents of the registers and the stack trace.
 - It causes the current process to die.
 It is equivalent to writing: